jackcooperdev/CauldronDocs/pages/authentication/mas.md

 It takes the following parameters

-- token - Token generated from authenticateXboxLive.
+- token: Token generated from authenticateXboxLive.

-If the token is invalid it will return "MOJANGFAIL".
+If the token is invalid, it will return "MOJANG_FAIL."

-If the access token is valid it will return the following
+If the access token is valid, it will return the following

 ```json
 {